WHAT’S IN THIS REVIEW?

 The experimental protocol should give the user better speeds, and ‘supports more modern encryption methods and hash functions such as ChaCha20, BLAKE2s, SipHash24, HKDF, and Curve25519.’

-However, WireGuard isn’t available on the free tier, with the option greyed out if you try to select it from the list.
+However, WireGuard is only available with Linux on the free tier, with the option greyed out for other platforms.

 (Instead, it’s only available for premium users.)